Enn Kunila: Art Collection

-Enn Kunila is the founder and owner of one of the finest art collections in Estonia.
+Kunila is the founder and owner of one of the finest art collections in Estonia.
 His art collection comprises works of art by important Estonian artists of the classical period.
 Kunila's art collection, both at the level of the works of art and at the level of the artists, is comparable to the permanent exhibitions of Estonian art museums concentrating on the same era.

 Kunila's art collection has been exhibited at many significant exhibitions, for example in 2010 at the Tallinn Art Hall, where the exhibition From Köler to Subbi beat the all-time audience record with nearly 13,000 visitors, and in the autumn at Kunsthalle Helsinki, with the exhibition Viron Värit (Estonian Colours), which hosted the most elaborate exhibition of Estonian classical art exhibited abroad.
-In 2015, Enn Kunila's art collection was exhibited in Rome at the Vittoriano Museum (Il Vittoriano) with the exhibition I colori del Nord (Nordic Colours).
+In 2015, Kunila's art collection was exhibited in Rome at the Vittoriano Museum (Il Vittoriano) with the exhibition I colori del Nord (Nordic Colours).

-Enn Kunila has written in Estonian Classical Painting from Enn Kunila’s Collection, the book introducing his art collection:
+Kunila has written in Estonian Classical Painting from Enn Kunila’s Collection, the book introducing his art collection:

 I believe that in a small country like Estonia, every bigger art collection is also an inseparable element of the national culture.
 Hence, every art collector not only has the right, but also the duty to reveal their collection, to both art scholars and researchers, but first and foremost to the wider public.